 -

-Dirk Albach of the Universitat Wien (Austria) for a proposal titled "Evolution, biogeography and genetic diversity in Veronica alpina L. and related taxa"
+Dirk Albach of the Universitat Wien (Austria) - "Evolution, biogeography and genetic diversity in Veronica alpina L. and related taxa"

-Michael Booth of Yale University for a proposal titled "Material flows across ectomycorrhizal networks and plant diversity in New England forests." [resulting work published as "Mycorrhizal networks mediate overstorey-understorey competition in a temperate forest", Ecology Letters, (2004) 7: 538-546.]
+Michael Booth of Yale University - "Material flows across ectomycorrhizal networks and plant diversity in New England forests." [resulting work published as "Mycorrhizal networks mediate overstorey-understorey competition in a temperate forest", Ecology Letters, (2004) 7: 538-546.]

 - 1999